-When I started dog sitting in Grand Rapids, my neighbors were used to seeing me walk packs of dogs around town - that was OK, but it sure was a lot of work getting everyone properly exercised!
+When I first started dog sitting in Grand Rapids, my neighbors were used to seeing me walk packs of dogs around town - that was OK, but it sure was a lot of work getting everyone properly exercised!

 Now I've designed a home in the country that is definitely dog friendly.
 There is no carpet (but there sure are lots of dog beds!) and we've got two fenced-in acres for lots of running and playtime.

 We all get along here.
-I'm the pack leader - that's the rule - and the dogs understand that!
-I use my knowledge as a certified dog trainer along with over 17 years of dog sitting experience to judge the level of harmony in the pack.
+I'm the pack leader - that's the rule - and the dogs understand that.
+I use my knowledge as a certified dog trainer along with over 18 years of dog sitting experience to judge the level of harmony in the pack.
 Dogs are never left unattended with any dog that is not deemed to be a very good dog friend.
-Safety is most important - once we're all safe and healthy, then we can have fun, fun, fun!
+Safety is most important here - once we're all safe and healthy, then we can have fun, fun, fun!